Watch Hajime no Ippo with Friends

 - When life happens, leave voice notes or short text reactions instead of skipping entire arcs; the watchroom preserves where each person stopped.

-Hajime no Ippo discussion tips
+Hajime no Ippo Discussion Tips

 - Agree on sub vs. dub for the room so reactions line up with audio.